-It is not usually being noticed at first, but many modern kitchens share a tendency regarding with the horizontal: long, wide lines, stacks of drawer cabinets being lined in a row, hardware sets long and horizontal to accentuate the rows of the drawers.
-In this type of kitchen the floating panel of the back wall as well as the cutout accentuate the horizontal theme.
+It is not usually being noticed at first, but many modern kitchens share a tendency regarding the horizontal: long, wide lines, stacks of drawer cabinets being lined in a row, hardware sets long and horizontal to accentuate the rows of the drawers.
+In this type of kitchen, the floating panel of the back wall, as well as the cutout, accentuates the horizontal theme.

 7. Consistency in style of accent pieces

-When designing a kitchen, accents like lighting, tables, chairs and bar stools all must be considered.
+When designing a kitchen, accents like lighting, tables, chairs, and bar stools all must be considered.
 In a modern standard kitchen, these elements will stay consistent rather than deviate like in an eclectic kitchen.
-In this picture, the pieces here are shown simple, elegant and clean lines and lack of ornamentation.
+In this picture, the pieces here are shown simple, elegant, and clean lines and lack ornamentation.

 8. Industrial Elements

 There’s something about the undercoated elements of industrial details which are instantly modern.
-This natural and untreated concrete wall has a visual interest and patina all by its own and is as enjoyable as patterned wallpaper for the modernist people.
-It looks like epoxy-painted concrete floors and the perfect lack of ornamentation on the cabinets complete the look of this modern kitchen.
+This natural and untreated concrete wall has visual interest and patina all by its own and is as enjoyable as patterned wallpaper for modernist people.
+It looks like epoxy-painted concrete floors and the perfect lack of ornamentation on the cabinets completes the look of this modern kitchen.